anjupriya-v/sales-prediction-analysis/README.md

 ![image](https://user-images.githubusercontent.com/84177086/211177985-2f65f5ac-bf7a-436a-9470-e381841e6fdc.png)

+- To create the database, click the database from the mongoDB atlas menu.
+Then click `Browse Collections` and click `Create Database`

-- Create the database which should be named as `SalesPrediction` and provide the collection name as `account` .
+- Note: The database should be named as `SalesPrediction` and  the collection should be named as `account` .

 - Create the Secret key typing the following command in the terminal.